Pharmacy: Procedures for Applicants

 The NMBOP will accept check or money orders only.
 Credit or debit cards may be used ONLY if renewing online.

 - An expired license cannot be renewed online.
 Please mail in the renewal application.

-- Use Internet Explorer 11 or greater (other browsers are not compatible with the licensing database).
+- Use Microsoft Edge in Internet Explorer Compatibility Mode. (other browsers are not compatible with the licensing database).

 - Your registration code never changes.

 - If you have issues logging in to renew, register again to change your username and password.

 - Additional instructions are available via the following link: Renewal Instructions